 A Cost-Benefit Scenario for Invoice Factoring

 There are many variables to consider when calculating the cost of factoring invoices.
 One of the benefits of factoring invoices is having access to your profits more quickly, thus increasing your production and profits.
-Here’s our scenario:
+Here’s one scenario:

 Mike’s Custom Golf Carts (Manufacturer)